 After a few days of rest, the child can gradually return to their usual activities.
 Typically, they should not return to sports or vigorous physical activity until they have no symptoms at rest.

-According to the CDC, most children will feel better within a couple of weeks.
-But for some children, symptoms can last for months or even longer.
+According to the CDC, most children will feel better within a

 A 2014 study found that nearly a quarter of children still complained of a headache one month after injury.
 About a fifth suffered from tiredness, and almost 20 percent said that they still took longer to think than they did before their injury.